 Buddhism is a way of life which is based on the profound and wholesome teachings of the Buddha to all people, revealing the true face of life and the universe.
 The Buddha did not preach to win converts but to enlighten listeners.
 It is a religion of wisdom where knowledge and intelligence predominate.
 Buddhism has brought peace of mind, happiness, and harmony to millions of people in its long history of more than 2,500 years.

-Buddhism is practical religion devoted to conditioning the mind through a normal daily lift in such a way as to lead to peace, tranquility, happiness, wisdom and perfect freedom.
+Buddhism is practical religion devoted to conditioning the mind through a normal daily life in such a way as to lead to peace, tranquility, happiness, wisdom and perfect freedom.
 As a plan of living which derives the highest benefit from life, it is sometimes referred to as “Humanistic Buddhism.”

 (Excerpts from Buddhist Sutras, teachings of Great Masters and the Wise)

 “My teaching is not to come and believe but to come, see and practice.”
+(Buddha)

 But when you yourself know that a thing is good, that it is not blameable, that it is praised by the wise and when practiced and observed that it leads to happiness, and then follow that thing.”
+(Buddha)

 “There are many ways to enter upon the Buddhist path, not just one way.
 The way that you choose will depend upon your interests and inclinations.
 There are, however, two things that must be present in whichever way you choose; the first is sincerity and the second is reverence.
 This fact will never change until the end of time.
 Anyone who wants to make progress toward enlightenment must understand this.
 If this is no understood, you will be like a tree without roots or a bird without wings.
 And if this is so, how can you ever expect to grow or to fly?”
+(Master Yin Kuang)

 A Buddhist should be recognized by his moral character – thought, word and action.
-One who has thoroughly purified oneself with good thoughts, good words and good deeds is a perfect Buddhist from the Buddhist point of view.
+One who has thoroughly purified oneself with good thoughts, good words, and good deeds is a perfect Buddhist from the Buddhist point of view.
 It is difficult to regard a person as a Buddhist, if he merely goes to a place of worship and prays only for the good of himself and his family, with little regard for others.

 Buddhism has taught peace among its followers more effectively, during all its history, than has other religious faith because Buddhism is the only religion with no bloodshed or violence.
 (Rev. J.T.
 Sunderland)